ga4gh-discovery/data-connect/README.md

 # GA4GH Search <a href="https://github.com/ga4gh-discovery/ga4gh-search/blob/develop/spec/search-api.yaml"><img src="http://validator.swagger.io/validator?url=https://raw.githubusercontent.com/ga4gh-discovery/ga4gh-search/develop/spec/search-api.yaml" alt="Swagger Validator" height="20em" width="72em"></a> [![](https://travis-ci.org/ga4gh-discovery/ga4gh-search.svg?branch=develop)](https://travis-ci.org/ga4gh-discovery/ga4gh-search) [![](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://raw.githubusercontent.com/ga4gh-discovery/ga4gh-search/develop/LICENSE)

 GA4GH Search is an API specification for a simple, uniform mechanism to publish, discover, query and retrieve the biomedical data that is a companion to the data objects available through other GA4GH APIs.
 The data expected to be made available through Search are those typically used to filter subjects, sample and files, and by which data scientists make meaningful comparisons across genomic data files.
 The data that can be handled in Search are what are frequently termed 'metadata'.
-Search leaves the specific definition of those data to the appropriate scientific specializations, and accomodates the standards, such as SchemaBlocks and FHIR, in which they are expressed.
+Search leaves the specific definition of those data to the appropriate scientific specializations, and accomodates the standards, such as SchemaBlocks and FHIR, in which those definitions are expressed.

 GA4GH Search is a standard for searching biomedical data developed by the [Discovery Work Stream](https://github.com/ga4gh-discovery/ga4gh-discovery.github.io) of the [Global Alliance for Genomics & Health](http://ga4gh.org).